Client (prostitution): Legal treatment

 The manner in which clients are treated by the law varies by jurisdiction and country.
 The laws which are most stringent against clients have gradually been referred to as the Swedish model, which is also called the Nordic model or Sex Buyer Law.
 This is in reference to the law passed in Sweden in 1999 wherein the buyer, rather than the seller of sex is penalized.
 Although Sweden was the first country to criminalize clients rather than prostitutes, this influenced similar legislation elsewhere.
 Other countries that have since adopted this model include Norway in 2008, Iceland in 2009, Canada in 2014, and Israel in 2020.
 Some analysts have argued that laws criminalizing clients rather than prostitutes is peculiar in Western as well as other legal systems, claiming that throughout Western history, there is no precedence of a purchaser of a controversial service committing a greater infraction than the purveyor.
 The efficacy of the Nordic model has also been heavily disputed (see Nordic model approach to prostitution#Criticism).

 In Germany, clients of sex workers are required by law to wear condoms.
-The law, which was proposed by Justice Minister Ayelet Shaked in June 2018, would include fines.
+In Israel, a law proposed by Justice Minister Ayelet Shaked in June 2018 would include fines.
 In 2018, France increased the penalty against buying of sex to a fine of up to 1,500 euros ($1,700).
 In Italy, a fine of up to 10,000 Euros was proposed in 2016 for frequenters of prostitutes.